With Alice Hartley

 Yes, with Carnations London, ah I loved this project so much, Sarah and I have been friends for years and years, we’re from the same town in Hampshire.
 Sarah became an amazing fashion designer for some incredible brands, and I went off to art school, so we reconnected here in London.
 I’ve always admired her designs, and I think we’ve always understood each-others creativity, so at the end of summer last year we had a conversation about what we were up to, and she told me about her putting together her own brand, and asked if I’d be interested in a collaboration, which was super exciting.

-Carnations designs, aesthetics, approach to sustainability and method is something I whole heartily admire and follow.
-We put lot of time and consideration into the colours, the aesthetic and the method of printing.
+Carnations designs, aesthetics, approach to sustainability and method is something I wholeheartedly admire and follow.
+We put a lot of time and consideration into the colours, the aesthetic and the method of printing.
 It’s all hand printed, all uniquely mono printed which means each garment is totally one of a kind, all on Tencel cloth which was a dream to print on.
 I’m super pleased with our results so far.
 The production and the launch has been slowed down because of the pandemic, which has been really tough especially for a brand new brand, but it’s still so thrilling to see it all come together, and the wait will be totally worth it.
 Watch this space!!

 How have you coped over the past few months?
 Have you had time to focus on new work, or other things related to your practise?

-It’s been super tricky, the fact that I haven’t been able to go to my studio has been really hard, I was really frustrated that I couldn’t make new big work, especially with all this time, I’ve also been furlough from my part time teaching work.
+It’s been super tricky, the fact that I haven’t been able to go to my studio has been really hard, I was really frustrated that I couldn’t make new big work, especially with all this time, I’ve also been furloughed from my part time teaching work.
 But then someone gave me a little nudge to look at what I had done over the last few years and I forgot how much work I’d actually made, so I’ve archived, I’ve sold some bigger work through the Artist Support Pledge which was amazing and really unexpected, I’ve managed to do all those things that I’ve actually really needed to do as an artist (that doesn’t include making work).

 I feel more structured, I have had a moment to look and to make plans which is actually really exciting.
 I can’t speak for all creatives, but I think things will just have to become a little more simple, and I mean that in a good way, being resourceful in material, in who you can have communication with and focusing perhaps on one thing at a time rather than 3.